 Please use a flash drive only!
-Do NOT use an SSD (Solid State Drive) or HDD (Hard Drive Disk), portable or otherwise, as these will not be recognized by DLZ Creator.
-There is not enough power in DLZ Creator to drive an SSD or HDD.
+Do NOT use an SSD (Solid State Drive) or HDD (Hard Drive Disk), portable or otherwise, as these will not be recognized by DLZ Creator XS.
+There is not enough power in DLZ Creator XS to drive an SSD or HDD.

 Formatting - We know you're an eager beaver, all psyched to start recording, but let's take care of something very important first: formatting the USB drive.
-First, get a USB drive; this could be a brand new one or one you've had for awhile so long as it's Class 10 or better.
+First, get a USB drive.

-The USB drive need to be Class 10 or better to ensure reliable operation.
-If using an older USB drive, it's a high possibility that some samples will be dropped because it is too slow.
 We are not in the business of suggesting what USB drive to go with, but choosing one with an instantly recognizable, quality, trustworthy name doesn't hurt.

 - Seagate

 - SanDisk

 - LaCie

 - Adata

-- · WD (Western Digital)
+- WD (Western Digital)

-Even if the USB drive has already been formatted via a different source, we highly suggest formatting via the DLZ Creator.
+Even if the USB drive has already been formatted via a different source, we highly suggest formatting via the DLZ Creator XS.
 In fact, never mind the "highly suggest."
 DO IT!

 This probably goes without saying, but we're going to say it, anyway.
-In order for the USB drive to be formatted via the DLZ Creator, the USB drive needs to be connected to the DLZ Creator's USB-A slot.
+In order for the USB drive to be formatted via the DLZ Creator XS, the USB drive needs to be connected to the DLZ Creator XS's USB-A slot.
 You have been using USB-A slots for years now.
 It only fits one way.
 Due to Murphy's Law, you will, of course, try one way and it won't work.
 You will flip it around and find out that that way does not work, either.
 And, of course, flipping back to the original way WILL work this time.
 Those darned USB-A slots!

 Granted, you might have a difficult time trying to format the USB drive if that first condition isn't yet met.
-For one, it doesn't easily fit in any other way - which you have already found out - and for another, DLZ Creator will remain with the "USB drive not present" statement.
+For one, it doesn't easily fit in any other way - which you have already found out - and for another, DLZ Creator XS will remain with the "USB drive not present" statement.

-Now that the USB drive is inserted properly and DLZ Creator is fired up, it's time to format the USB drive.
+Now that the USB drive is inserted properly and DLZ Creator XS is fired up, it's time to format the USB drive.

-Head to Settings > Bluetooth / Disk (on pages 79-84) for more information.
+Head to Settings > Bluetooth / Disk (on pages 80-85) for more information.

-We're still looking at the DLZ Creator hardware and that part is software related!
+We're still looking at the DLZ Creator XS hardware and that part is software related!